keckj/3d/README.md

 Sometimes, an additional step might be needed : `sudo ldconfig`

-### Compilation was successfull but when I launch the binary I get `ERROR  : Kernel launch failed : invalid device function` ?
+#### Compilation was successfull but when I launch the binary I get `ERROR  : Kernel launch failed : invalid device function` ?

 You mosy likely set an invalid value to the variable `NARCH` in `vars.mk`.
 Check your device CUDA Compute Capability online, it should be minimum 11 (standing for 1.1).
 Change `NARCH` according to what your device is capable and recompile from sources.

+#### Compilation was successfull but when I launch the binary I get some random segfaults on OpenGL API calls ?

+ First of all, make sure you have an OpenGL 3.3 capable device and that you are using the NVidia proprietary drivers (mandatory for CUDA).
+ If this is the case, make sure your driver is up to date, as OpenGL implementations are rarely bug free.

+#### I have an OpenGL 3.3 capable device but my OpenGL library seems to be out of date ?

+If you're using a Mac you might give up at this step.
+If not you can try to update your drivers.